 Vitamins and Supplements

-After bariatric surgery and beyond, it is recommended that patients take vitamins and dietary supplements regularly.
-Over-the-counter vitamins and minerals help ensure patients receive the nutrition their bodies need to heal and thrive in the long term.
+It is recommended that patients take vitamin and mineral supplements daily for life after bariatric and metabolic surgery.
+Vitamin and mineral supplements help ensure patients receive the nutrition their bodies need to heal, avoid nutritional deficiencies and thrive in the long term.
 Along with a multivitamin, the recommended supplements may include:

 - Vitamin B-12